hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/tokenomics-and-rewards/index.rst

 Sharing Featured Application Reward between multiple parties
 ------------------------------------------------------------
-Featured Application rewards can be shared between multiple parties, this can be done by defining a list of benficiaries and give them a weighted amount of the total reward.
+Featured Application rewards can be shared between multiple parties, this can be done by defining a list of benificiaries and give them a weighted amount of the total reward.
 The sum of all beneficiaries weight must be equal to 1.0.
-This results in seperate coupons being generated for each beneficiary.
+This results in separate coupons being generated for each beneficiary.

 .. todo add code example once we have this in the wallet SDK